 For those with healthy kidneys: No. For those with impaired kidney function, it is highly unlikely but one should still check with their medical doctor.
+In a recent article it was stated that “when combined with other supplements or taken at higher than recommended doses for several months, there have been cases of liver and renal complications with creatine.”

 Please see our Creatine rubric for human clinical studies on the kidney.
 The net result was that even with one kidney, creatine had no negative effect on the kidneys.
 This is a topic that has been replicated numerous times in different populations by different researchers, and yet not a single peer-reviewed study or case report has surfaced where creatine is the causative factor behind kidney damage.